tsupinie/autumnplot-gl/README.md

 Additionally, pre-built autumnplot-gl javascript files area available [here](https://tsupinie.github.io/autumnplot-gl/dist/).
 Adding them to your page exposes the API via the `apgl` global variable (e.g., instead of `new PlateCarreeGrid(...)` in the examples, you'd call `new apgl.PlateCarreeGrid(...)`).

 ### A basic contour plot
 The first step in plotting data is to create a grid.
-Currently, the only supported grids are PlateCarree (a.k.a.
-Lat/Lon) and Lambert Conformal Conic.
+Currently, the only supported grids are PlateCarreeGrid (a.k.a.
+Lat/Lon), RotatedPlateCarreeGrid, and LambertGrid (a.k.a.
+Lambert Conformal Conic).

 ```javascript
 // Create a grid object that covers the continental United States